-According to a Forrester report in 2013, a 24% rise in chat usage for customer service has been witnessed in the past three years.
+According to a recent report, 79% of businesses say that offering live chat has a positive effect on sales, revenue, and customer loyalty.
 The most beautiful part in live chat communication is that it happens in real time.
-Having a chat button on the website saying “I’m online to chat” can give customers a sense of reliability and by getting customers’ questions answered instantly, businesses can further boost customers’ confidence in the brand.
+Having a chat button on the website saying “I’m online to chat” gives customers a sense of reliability.
+By answering questions instantly, businesses can further boost customers’ confidence in the brand.
 The disruption of live chat can harm not only the sales or customer satisfaction, but also the brand reputation of a business.

 In addition to the Primary Deployment, Comm100 implements a Redundant Deployment in a separate data center, which synchronizes with the Primary Deployment in both software applications and databases.

 The Moderator monitors the status of the two deployments and indicates the currently active one for Operators and Website Visitors.
 Failover is automatic by default.
 Normally, Operators and Website Visitors are connected to the Primary Deployment.
 When it fails, the Moderator will direct them to the stand-by Redundant Deployment.
 When the Primary Deployment is back to normal, the Moderator will set it as active again with all the data synchronized.
 When the Moderator fails, Operators and Website Visitors will bypass the Moderator to directly connect with the Primary Deployment or the Redundant Deployment.
 Manual failover is also provided in the event of planned downtime.